Media Convergence Definition, Example Types & Elements

 • Failure to understand customer complaints.

-Example of the Knowledge Gap in Service Quality
+Knowledge Gap in Service Quality Example-1

 Gap 2: Policy Gap